Warfley/LazWebsockets/Readme.md

-# LazWebsocketsServer
+# LazWebsockets
-This provides a small Websocket server implementation written for the FPC and Lazarus.
+This provides a small Websocket server and client implementation written for the FPC and Lazarus.
 It is fully based upon the fcl `ssockets` unit and therefore independent from any additional dependencies except from the FCL.
 It can thereby easiely built only using fpc without Lazarus or complicated makefiles.